 If you’re like most addicts and alcoholics, you’ve gathered a collection of embarrassing, wild, funny, sad, and/or other jaw-dropping, crazy things you did while under the influence.
 Lots of us wear those experiences like big, fat, red badges of pride.
-And although sharing these experiences is generally frowned-upon in a therapy or group sessions as being “drunk-a-logs,” no one in my experience can help but smile a little bit from the debauchery we tussled with in the past.
+And although sharing these experiences is generally frowned-upon in a therapy or group sessions as being “drunkalogues,” no one in my experience can help but smile a little bit from the debauchery we tussled with in the past.

 Like, once I drove an ambulance drunk.
 Yeah, really.

 Of course, when you seriously reflect on your past life, you begin to realize both the gravity and danger you put yourself and others in.
 It’s important not to forget the dumb things you did, because I assume you don’t want to repeat them.
-At the same time, it’s also vital you don’t dwell too long in the past either—both from the perspective of holy-shit-I-can’t-believe-I-did-that to wallowing in pitiful sorrow for the past mistakes you made.
+At the same time, it’s also vital you don’t dwell too long in the past either—both from the perspective of holy-shit-I-can’t-believe-I-did-that and of wallowing in pitiful sorrow for the past mistakes you made.

 The past is the past.
 You aren’t that person anymore now that you’re in recovery.